 From beautiful Lake Macquarie, growing up around the water has fostered a deep love and curiosity for the life it sustains, particularly for marine mammals.

-A few years ago, I took my first solo trip overseas.
-While watching Orca and experiencing the natural beauty of Washington State, I had a revelation....
-I needed a better camera! and so, in 2012 I bought my first DSLR camera.
+Inspired by a solo trip to Washington State to see wild orca, in 2011 I picked up my first dSLR camera.
 The goal was simple, I wanted to capture images of whales and other marine life that did justice to my experiences.
-I wanted to create images that savoured the excitement of every moment and that gave you the same gut feeling you get as you watch a 40-tonne humpback whale erupt from the ocean's surface.
+I wanted to create images that savoured the excitement of every moment and that gave you the same gut feeling you get as you watch a the 2m dorsal of a male orca slice through the ocean, or a 40-tonne humpback whale erupt from the depths.

-As a founding member of the Marine Parks Association, I enjoy using my love of photography to help update and maintain a population census of our Port Stephens resident Bottlenose Dolphins.
-This has bettered my understanding of our dolphins and allows me to provide others with a more intimate look at their day-to-day lives - to personalise each experience for guests onboard our vessels and hopefully forge a deeper connection and respect for the animals and the environment they inhabit.
+As a founding member of the Marine Parks Association (active 2015-2020), I enjoyed using my love of photography to help update and maintain a population census of the Port Stephens resident Bottlenose Dolphins.
+This helped to bettered my understanding of our dolphins and allows me to provide others with a more intimate look at their day-to-day lives - to personalise each experience for guests onboard tourist vessels and promote a deeper connection and respect for the animals and the environment they inhabit.